We confront face detection and image recognition algorithms every day – in mobile phones, cameras, on Facebook or Snapchat.

-Let’s take a look at a piece of the image that is being processed actually, which is marked with a red frame.
+Let’s take a look at a piece of the image we want to process, marked with a red frame.
 Within this frame, characteristics are being scanned, and they are marked with black and white rectangles.
 When the algorithm detects a sufficient number of characteristics within given area, it marks this area and remembers it.
-Those areas are marked with green frames.
+You can see those areas highlighted with green frames.

 So we already know, in basic terms, how those algorithms work.
 On the other side, their implementation from scratch would be very interesting but also time-absorbing and problematic.
 Because of that, I have used ready-to-go libraries.
 OpenCV library, created by Intel, is the most popular library in the world.

 A community is still developing it as an open source library.
 It was written in C language, but there is a plugin called Emgu.CV, written in C#, which is a wrapper mapping almost everything one-to-one.

 Teaching an algorithm

 The first step is to load set of attributes – algorithm needs to learn how to recognise faces.
 We don’t have to teach it because we can use many ready-to-go learning sets, available on the Internet in the form of XML files.
 I have used two of them – the first set teaches how to recognise a face from the front, the second one how to identify a face from the side.

 To start detecting, we need to call a DetectMultiScale method on a classifier object, which we have created and trained before.